Aguardiente: Portugal

 Portuguese aguardente has several varieties.
 Aguardente vínica is distilled from either good quality or undrinkable wine.
 It is mostly used to fortify wines such as port or aged to make aguardente velha (old burning water), a kind of brandy.
-Aguardente bagaceira is made from pomace to prevent waste after the close of wine season.
+Aguardente bagaceira (mostly known as "bagaço") is made from pomace to prevent waste after the close of wine season.
 It is usually bootlegged, as most drinkers only appreciate it in its traditional formulation of 50% to 80% ABV.
 A common way to drink it is as café com cheirinho ("coffee with a little scent"), a liqueur coffee made with espresso.

 In the Azores, this espresso-aguardente combination is commonly referred to as café com música ("coffee with music").
 Aguardente Medronho is a variety distilled from the fruit of the Arbutus unedo tree.

 In Madeira, it is the core ingredient for poncha, a beverage around which a festival is based.
 Most of the aguardente from the region is made from sugarcane.